ReZeroE/Chess-Engine/README.md

 # Chess-Engine
 This is a custom local multiplayer chess engine.
-(Under dev.)
+(Currently under development)